JaysonMendoza/foundryvttDocker/README.md

 Keep in mind that if you are using multiple servers a virtual http server will be required like apache2.
 This will be used to receive http requests and map them to the correct applications port.

-## Finding a Built Image
-The builds for supported foundry versions can be found on [Docker Hub](https://hub.docker.com/r/drazev/foundryvttdocker/tags).
-Since May 2024 the major version of the image is aligned to the foundry versions.
-If you target one of those valid images with run docker will automatically download the image before constructing your container.

-> [!NOTE]
-> I will only update the image for each foundry version since it requires a new image.
-For existing images, you will need to run the normal update from Foundry.